onur-ozel/o-bank/development-usage-standarts.md

         * Don't use crud prefixes like getX,saveY,deleteZ.
 Instead of this,      use HTTP GET, POST, DELETE etc.
             > - &#x2612; customer/api/v1/get-retail-customers
             > - &#x2611; customer/api/v1/retail-customers =>>  HTTP GET
         * Don't use verb names like getById.
 Instead of this, use path parameter.
+(Some databases has restirictions about searching like e.g cassandra.
+Cases like these valid to use names like findByEnvironment)
             > customer/api/v1/retail-customers/**_{id}_**
         * Use query parameter for paging, sorting, filtering etc. Excepts id.
 Use path parameter for id.
             > - &#x2612; customer/api/v1/retail-customers?**_id=5_**
             > - &#x2611; customer/api/v1/retail-customers/**_5_**
             > - &#x2612; customer/api/v1/retail-customers/**_offset/3/      limit/10_**